angelicalorraine/Portfolio-React/README.md

 My portfolio will showcase

-- Projects,
+- Projects
-- Assignmentsa
+- Assignments
 - Skills
 - Services
-  Follow along as I update and create new fun applications!
+  Follow along as I update and create new innovative applications!

 ## About Me